Adam Garcia: Career

 In January 2010, Garcia appeared with Ashley Banjo and Kimberly Wyatt as a judge on the British reality show Got to Dance.
 He was a judge in the four seasons of the competition, from 2010 to 2012 and then again in 2014.

 In 2011, Garcia co-starred with Mischa Barton in The Hen Do, but the film never left the cutting room floor.

 In 2012, he appeared in Cole Porter's musical Kiss Me, Kate at the Chichester Festival Theatre, directed by Trevor Nunn and choreographed by Stephen Mear.
 Garcia was nominated for his role at the 2013 Laurence Olivier Awards in the category Best Performance in a Supporting Role in a Musical.

 Garcia appeared in Threesome, a 2011 British television sitcom which began airing on 17 October 2011 on Comedy Central.
 Garcia became the fourth judge during the thirteenth season of the Australian version of Dancing with the Stars.

 In 2016, Garcia began an Australian national tour production of Singin' in the Rain as Don Lockwood, but was injured onstage in Melbourne, ending his run.
-Later that year he played Father Damian Karras in the first UK production of The Exorcist, opening at the Birmingham Rep and transferring to the West End in 2017.
+Later that year he played Father Damian Karras in the UK premiere of The Exorcist opening at the Birmingham Repertory Theatre in October 2016 and transferring to the Phoenix Theatre in the West End in October 2017.
 He also filmed on location for Murder on the Orient Express.

 In 2018, Garcia was cast in Dance Boss, an Australian reality television dance competition on the Seven Network presented by Dannii Minogue.
 He judged the competition alongside singer and dancer Timomatic and actress and performer Sharni Vinson.
 Later that year he played the Artilleryman in the 40th-anniversary tour of Jeff Wayne’s War of the Worlds, to critical acclaim.

 In 2019, he filmed Death on the Nile, and in December starred in a pantomime in Ipswich, England, as Prince Charming.

 In 2021, Garcia played the father of a dead girl (Victoria Justice) who comes back to make things right in the teen movie Afterlife of the Party directed by Stephen Herek.

 In 2022, Garcia appeared in the second UK series of The Masked Dancer.
 He finished in second place for the series as the character "Onomatopoeia".

+In 2024, Garcia will be playing Caractacus Potts in a new UK and Ireland tour of Chitty Chitty Bang Bang.

 Personal life

-On 26 March 2015, Garcia married his long-time girlfriend, Nathalia Chubin, in London.
+In January 2015, it was reported that Garcia was engaged to British brand manager Nathalia Chubin.
+He proposed to her in Sydney, Australia while visiting his family.
 Chubin previously worked as a senior marketing executive for PlayStation.
-The couple have a daughter and a son together.
+They got married in London later that year.
+The couple have a daughter and a son together and split their time between Australia, England and the United States.